andymitch/yuzu/README.md

 ![yuzu logo](./yuzu-logo.png)

-Yuzu is an open source automated trading bot written in Python.
-It features exchange specific backtesting, custom strategy making, strategy optimization, adaptive graph plotting, paper trading, and soon will feature live trading.
+Yuzu is an open source automated trading bot library written in Python.
+It features exchange specific backtesting, custom strategy making, strategy optimization, adaptive graph plotting, as well as paper and live trading.

 # How Does It Work